-Keen to switch to a Business Profile?
-Learn how here!
+📝 Keen to switch to a business account?
+Follow the steps here!

 How to identify what type of account you currently have

 Unsure which types of Instagram account you have?
 Open the Instagram app on your mobile device and go to your profile.
 Next, tap on the hamburger menu (three horizontal lines) in the upper right corner of the app and head to Settings.
 From there, tap Account.
 Here's what you will see at the bottom of the list of options, depending on your current account type:

-- If you currently have an Instagram Personal Account, you'll see one option:
+- If you currently have an Instagram personal profile, you'll see one option:

 - Switch to Professional account

-- If you currently have an Instagram Business Profile, you'll see two options:
+- If you currently have an Instagram business account, you'll see these two options:

 - Switch to Personal account

 - Switch to Creator Account

-- If you currently have an Instagram Creator Account, you'll see one option:
+- If you currently have an Instagram creator account, you'll see these two options: